hujhax/austin-improv-wiki/Troupes/Confidence Men.md

 ### Press Blurb
 This is their bio from their web site:

-<blockquote><p>"Legendary American playwright David Mamet has a certain way with language–rapid fire dialogue, unfinished sentences, meaningful pauses, raucous cursing, jazz symphonic rhythms . . . meanwhile, Confidence Men: Improvised Mamet have a certain way of lifting that style and making it their own.
+> "Legendary American playwright David Mamet has a certain way with language–rapid fire dialogue, unfinished sentences, meaningful pauses, raucous cursing, jazz symphonic rhythms . . . meanwhile, Confidence Men: Improvised Mamet have a certain way of lifting that style and making it their own.
 In the realm of improvised theatre.
 Every show is a wild testosterone-fueled romp of comedy that can turn deadly serious at the drop of a hat.
 These six acclaimed and dishonorable menschen will sell you a plot of fuck yes in a two-act play made off the cuffs of their three-piece suits.
-And, yes, there will be a 45-second musical intermission."</p></blockquote>
+And, yes, there will be a 45-second musical intermission."

 ## Media
 ### Videos